Alfresco/docs-alfresco/intelligence-services/latest/admin/index.md

 ### Amazon Transcribe

-Amazon Transcribe makes it easy for you to generate speech to text from your video and audioo files.
+Amazon Transcribe makes it easy for you to generate speech to text from your video and audio files.

 This service can detect text in a variety of documents (such as financial reports, medical records, and tax forms).
 For documents with structured data, the following can be detected: